-At Newport Academy, we love to encourage families to read together.
-There are so many great books out there that not only tell intriguing stories, but also inspire us.
+At Newport Academy, we love to encourage families to read together, especially mental health books.
+There are so many great mental health books out there that tell intriguing stories and inspire us.
 Our favorite books include memoirs and non-fiction in which amazing teachers open up about their own struggles and their journey to a happier life.

 Reading is a wonderful activity for families because it creates common ground for discussions about important, sensitive topics.
 When parents and teens read the same books, they develop a shared language and shared references.
 That framework can help them talk about their own challenges as a family.

 To get the whole family reading, try one or more of these strategies: